wp-plugins/simple-fields/readme.txt

 == Changelog ==

+#### Version 1.1.6
+- Fixed bug that could lead to memoryleak.
+Thanks to plux/angry creative for patch.
+- Fixed some notice messages
+- Changed CDN for Date Picker 2 to use Google instead of Microsoft, because the one from Microsoft - ajax.aspnetcdn.com - was always slow for me + it have been completely down too.
+- Fixed problem with slug for field group info inside a field
+- Perhaps fixed a problem with the wp object cache
+- Updated readme to contain lots of more information

+#### Version 1.1.5
+- Added "view" link to file field, so you can view images/attachments/pdfs/whatever directly from the edit post screen.

+#### Version 1.1.4
+- Added support for dropdowns with multiple selected values.
+Just check "multiple" in the settings for the dropdown field and voila!
+- Changed all jQuery javascript live events to on events, because live is deprecated.
+- Removed several javscript actions that were called on edit post page.
+Hopefully makes the edit post screen a bit quicker when working with repeatable custom fields
+- Probably some misc stuff I don't remember

+#### Version 1.1.3
+- Fixed date and time picker not working in Firefox (I spend way too much time in Chrome nowadays...)
+- Changed date and time picker to use simplified ISO 8601 return format
+- Changed repeatable fields to be a bit more nice looking, IMHO anyway :)
+- Changed file field to show "edit" and "remove"-links only on mouse over.
+Yes, I really want less clutter in my plugin.
+- Fixed some notice warnings
+- Fixed: use built in function to remove meta instead of direct sql calls. fixes some problem in wp 3.5b.
+And it feel a lot less dirty.
+- Misc other stuff

+#### Version 1.1.2
+- Fixed script error (sortable not found) on settings page.
+- Fixed problem with return values, field divider gave an error...
+- Fixed wrong position of repeater drag handle (wrong position on repeating fields)
+- Added: method edit_save() for Field Extensions API.
+Let you modify the values before being saved in database.
+(Actually this was added in last version, but I forgot about it then..)

+#### Version 1.1.1
+- Fixed: styles and scripts where not outputed on all post types

+#### Version 1.1
+- Added: new field type "Date and Time Picker".
+It's a better version of the Date field.
+With this new field type you can choose to have a date picker, time picker, or a picker with both date and time.
+The saved values are stored in ISO 8601-format in the database, so they should be fine to sort posts by when using wp_query.
+- Addded: action "simple_fields_admin_head".
+Use it to add content to the head of admin pages that use simple fields, i.e. the edit post screen.
+This action is better than admin_head because it's only fired on pages that use simple fields, so all other admin pages will be faster since they don't have to parse any unnecessary.
+- Added: action "simple_fields_enqueue_scripts".
+Same as above, but used to enqueue scripts.
+- Fixed: don't output debug info when calling the_excerpt()
+- Changed: some GUI changes, like moving the description to below the labels on edit post screen.
+It became to inconsistent to have the description at different places for different field types.
+- Changed: only load styles and scripts on screens that use simple fields.
+Should speed up other parts of WordPress a little bit.

+#### Version 1.0.6
+- Added: date_i8n-format for date field when using extended return values
+- Added: support for extended return values for function simple_fields_get_post_value()
+- Fxed: added group to cache functions + clears the cache when using the register-functions
+- Fixed: file dialog javascript now checks that the pagenow variable exists before trying to use it.
+Hopefully fixes problems with Post Thumbnail Editor and other plugins that also use the file dialog.
+- Changed: hide "show time" for date field, since we don't use it for anything

+#### Version 1.0.5
+- Added: field group slug to field group wrapper css + field wrapper css on edit post screen, so you can style different field groups differently.
+- Added: new method: get_field_group(): returns an array with info about a field group by using id or slug
+- Added: new function: simple_fields_fieldgroup().
+Works like simple_fields_value(s) but for a complete fieldgroup.
+Pretty good "shortcut" when you want to get all the field values in a field group.
+- Added: new method get_field_by_slug.
+Returns a field from a fieldgroup using their slugs.
+- Fixed: Added wp_cache to some very commonly used functions.
+Quick tests with Xdebug shows a noticable faster performance.
+- Changed: method get_field_groups() adds a key with name field_group with some info about the field group that the field belongs to.
+Useful since sometimes when you use for example get_field_by_slug() to get a single field, you want to know some basic info about the field group it belongs to, like the id or slug.
+- Changed: function sf_d also shows if a variable is a boolean.

+#### Version 1.0.4
+- Added: Add button added to bottom of the added field groups.
+Will be visible when more than 1 field group is added.
+- Changed: moved to a two column mode/appearance.
+Makes the fields take upp less space, and making it more clutter free.
+- Changed: minor CSS fixes here and there

+#### Version 1.0.3
+- Added: Added options for returning values as "Extended Return Values".
+Very useful when working with for example files: instead of just the ID of the file you get the id, the full path to the file, the dimensions if it's a image, and more.
+This feature is available for these field types: file, radiobutton, dropdown, post, user, taxonomy, taxonomy term and date.
+Please see the [documentation for Extended Return Values](http://simple-fields.com/documentation/api/extended-return-values/) for more information and examples.
+- Added: option to set the height for textarea fields (inlcuding HTML/TinyMCE-editor-mode)
+- Added: new field type: divider.
+Useful if you have a field group with many fields.
+By adding the divider field to a field group it simply created a shite space or a space with a line.
+It's written using the new Extension API btw, so feel free to check out the source if you want to create something similar yourself.
+- Changed: The debug output also includes example on how to get all field in a field group at once.
+- Changed: The edit field group admin page now is a bit more compact.
+Makes easier to get an overview of all the added fields.

+#### Version 1.0.2
+- Changed: Don't load example field types
+- Fixed: jQuery is needed for debug output but was not enqueued
+- Added: French translation.
+Thank you very much, translator!
+- Small bugfixes
+- Added unit tests.
+Hopefully this makes it easier for me to spot bugs in the future.
+Btw: these are the first unit tests I've ever written, so please feel free to comment on the way I've done it! :)

+#### Version 1.0.1
+- Fixed: some warning and notice-errors, for example when a post connector did not have any field groups connected

 #### Version 1.0
 - Note: This is a pretty big update, so please backup your databases before installation!